-We gathered hundreds of home insurance quotes across the state of Delaware and found that the best price for homeowners insurance for a typical homeowner is $913 per year.
-But price shouldn't be homeowners' only consideration; we recommend homeowners look for the best mix of coverage options, service and price.
-Read on for more, or use the quote box above to find the best home insurance price for you.
+We found that the best price of homeowners insurance for a typical Delaware homeowner is $407 per year.
+But price shouldn't be your only consideration; we recommend homeowners look for the best mix of coverage options, service and price.
+Read on for our picks for the best home insurance companies in Delaware.

 The Best Homeowners Insurance Companies in Delaware